 - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever.
 To help decrease bleeding, use a soft toothbrush.
 Check with your nurse before using dental floss.

 - Be very careful when using knives or tools.

 - Use an electric shaver instead of a razor.

 Food and Drug Interactions

-- Check with your doctor or pharmacist about all other prescription medicines and dietary supplements you are taking before starting this medicine as there are a lot of known drug interactions with osimertinib.
-Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.
+- Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with osimertinib.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietarysupplements to make sure that there are no interactions.

 When to Call the Doctor